-What is Power Over Ethernet (PoE)
+What is Power over Ethernet (PoE)?

-The combination of data transmission along with power supplying hardware onto the same RJ45 Ethernet connector allows for the transmission of power over network cabling.
-PoE networks can source power at the network switch side or at a PoE Injector to add power to an existing data line.
+The combination of data transmission along with power-supplying hardware onto the same RJ45 Ethernet connector allows for the transmission of power over the network cabling.
+PoE networks can source power at the network switch side or at a PoE injector to add power to an existing data line.

 Power Over Ethernet Standards